Facade of the Caja de Profesionales Universitarios with a red door and a sign at the top

 The Retirement and Pension Fund for University Professionals (CJPPU) is falling apart.
 The deficit is unsustainable, the reserves will last only a few more months, and the solutions being discussed in Parliament resemble a tragicomedy with a repeated script: increasing contributions, creating new taxes, and asking the State for money.
 The old recipe.
 The same result.

-However, this is not just a financial problem.
-It is a symptom.
-The Fund is, in reality, a mirror of the model that gave birth to it: a statist, mandatory, and monopolized system that claims to care for professionals while preventing them from deciding about their own future.
+But this isn't just a financial problem.
+It's a symptom.
+The Fund is, in reality, a mirror of the model that gave birth to it: a statist, mandatory, and monopolized system that claims to protect professionals while preventing them from deciding their own future.

-You may also be interested in: SUNCA keeps washing its hands
+You might also be interested in: SUNCA keeps washing its hands

 The question is inevitable: how did it come to this?

 The answer is simple and brutal.
 Like so many other funds, CJPPU was conceived as a pay-as-you-go system.
 It doesn't save, it doesn't capitalize.
 What comes in, goes out.
 What active members contribute today is paid to today's retirees.
-It is a legal pyramid.
+It's a legal pyramid.
 As long as more people are entering than leaving, it survives.
-When that reverses, as is happening now, it explodes.
+But when that reverses, as is happening now, it explodes.

 Then comes the “reform.”